-Projects must reduce emissions from on-road heavy-duty vehicles operating in the SFNA.
-On-road motor vehicles are defined as "self-propelled motor vehicles that are manufactured for or designed primarily for use on public roads."
+Projects must reduce emissions from on-road heavy-duty vehicles operating in the SACOG region.
+Onroad motor vehicles are defined as "self-propelled motor vehicles that are manufactured for or designed primarily for use on public roads."
 All vehicles must be over 14,000 pounds Gross Vehicle Weight Rating (GVWR).

-3.1.4 What technologies are eligible to participate?
+What technologies are eligible to participate?